 Its big moment came in 1793, when the authorities declared that any fruit and vegetables not brought into Vienna along the Danube had to be traded at this location.
 Which had an inevitable impact on the value of a market stand.

-Things progressed more or less happily until the start of the 20th century, when a relocation was necessary due to water regulation works on the River Wien.
+Things progressed more or less happily until the start of the 20th century and a forced relocation due to water regulation works on the River Wien.

-The market moved a little to the north and west to its present home, which is actually built over the river itself, and sandwiched between the Linke Wienzeile and Rechte Wienzeile roads that carry traffic along the river’s route.
+The market moved a little to the north and west to its present home, sandwiched between the Linke Wienzeile and Rechte Wienzeile roads that carry traffic along the river’s route.

 All of which sounds simple, but the phased transfer wasn’t fully completed until 1916.
 The pavilions have remained largely untouched since and the market completed its latest refit in 2015.

 The Naschmarkt includes just over 120 fixed stands and pavilions, as well as temporary areas.
-They begin opening around 6 in the morning on weekdays and close by about 7.30 in the evening, though the cafes and restaurants stay open longer of course.
-Saturday sees the stands close early, by 6pm, and Sunday the market is closed.
+They begin opening around 6 in the morning on weekdays and close by about 7.30 in the evening, though the cafés and restaurants stay open longer of course.
+Saturday sees the stands close early, around 5-6 pm, and the market is closed on Sundays.

 - The area adjoining the southwest edge of the market hosts a large flea market most Saturdays.